-Deep-clean of the entire home
+Deep-clean of the entire house

-Staging the home
+Staging the house

-What Are Closing Expenses?
+What Are Closing Costs?

-Just How Much Will a Realty Agent Charge You?
+How Much Will a Realty Agent Charge You?

-How do property agents make money?
+How do property agents get paid?

 Longview Longview is the 47th largest city in the state of Texas.
 The city is mostly located in Gregg County, of which it is the county seat; a small part of Longview extends into the western part of neighboring Harrison County.
 Longview is located in East Texas, where Interstate 20 and U.S. Highways 80 and 259 converge just north of the Sabine River.
 According to the 2010 U.S. census, the city had a population of 80,455.
 The estimated population in 2019 was 81,631.
 Longview is the principal city of the Longview Metropolitan Statistical Area, comprising Gregg, Upshur, and Rusk Counties.
 The population of the metropolitan area as of 2017 census estimates is 217,481.
 Longview was established in 1870 and became a railroad route in East Texas; the city was also the first incorporated town in Gregg County.
 Today, Longview is considered a major hub city for the region, as is the nearby city of Tyler.
 In 2014, Forbes magazine ranked Longview as the sixth fastest-growing small city in the United States.
 Companies with significant presence in Longview are Eastman Chemical, Trinity Rail Group, AAON Coil Products AAON and Consolidated Electrical Distributors; communities stimulating the city and metro area are LeTourneau University, Kilgore College and the University of Texas at Tyler's Longview University Center.